viktoriussuwandi/Flask-CSV/README.md

    ![Home Page](static/img/1.gif)

-2. The `/cafes route` should render the `cafes.html` file.
+2. The `/cafes` route should render the `cafes.html` file.
 This file should contain a `Bootstrap table` which displays all the data from the `cafe-data.csv`
-   HINT: A object called `cafes` is passed to `cafes.html` from the `/cafes route`.
+   HINT: A object called `cafes` is passed to `cafes.html` from the `/cafes` route.
 Try putting it in a `<p>` to see what the data in cafes look like.

    ![Cafe Page](static/img/2.gif)